Zippy-boy/wire-pod/Home.md

 - You must use 1.8 if you want to use this with a production bot.
 I personally haven't run into any issues with it, and have noticed it to actually be quite active, but it is something to note.
     - When Digital Dream Labs provides newer escape pod robot software, you can upgrade to those and they should retain functionality with wire-pod.
 - Vector 2.0 is not compatible with wire-pod.
-- Authentication with prod bots can be buggy without clearing user data
 - The connection check in CCIS will return a "TLS" error.
 This does not affect functionality and it is not a big deal
     - Making it work to the point of saying "AVAILABLE" would add immense complexion